firepear/thrasher-music-catalog/README.md

 # thrasher-music-catalog

-The music catalog is a component of the Thrasher music library suite which provides faceted classification (i.e. "tagging") and metadata management for a music collection.
+The catalog is the component of the Thrasher music library suite which provides faceted classification (i.e. "tagging") and metadata management for a music collection.

 It operates over a directory tree of MP3 files, building and managing